MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-azure-object.md

     ![My files tab with Create button highlighted](media/AOA-create-anchor.PNG "My files tab with Create button highlighted")

-    This opens the Guides model-driven app in your web browser.
+    The Guides model-driven app opens in your web browser.

    > [!NOTE]
    > If you're prompted for credentials, sign in with the credentials for your environment.
 You need to have an author or administrator role with appropriate permissions to access the model-driven app.
 Users with the [**Restricted author** role](assign-role.md) might not be able to access the model-driven app.